mghermsen/ICU_rationing_simulation/README.md

 * Cr 3.5 - 4.9 -> 3
 * Cr > 5.0 or on dialysis -> 4

+After a dialysis session, the patient's SOFA renal score of 4 carries forward for 72 hours.

 ### SOFA liver and coagulation
 Use standard bilirubin and platelet cutoff categories